apingtech/react-grpc-query/README.md

 ### Stream Hook Example with Config

-Your hook can also accept some config in this scenario you can keep the key as a string by converting an object to `JSON` format.
+Your hook can also accept some config.
+In this scenario, you can keep the key as a string by converting an object to `JSON` format.

 ```ts
 function useExampleStream(config = {}) {